RCaz33/End-to-end-ML-pipeline/README_Deploy_on_Heroku.md

-Deploy a FastAPI API on Heroku
+Deploy a FastAPI API directly on Heroku (Not needed if using docker)

 1. Create a Heroku account on their website at heroku.com